 Sec 1.
 Standing Committees.
 There shall be the following Standing Committees of the Board at the Synagogue: 1.
 Executive; 2.
 Cemetery; 3.
 Board of Education; 4.
 House; 5.
 B’Yadenu (Social Action); 6.
 Membership, Marketing and Retention; 7.
 Chesed (Caring); 8.
 Ritual; 9.
 Adult Education; 10.
 Finance; 11.
 Audit; 12.
 Fundraising; 13.
 Dues and Assessment; 14.
 Endowment; and 15.
 Scholarship Awards.

 Sec.
 2. Chairpersons.
 The President shall name the Chairperson of each Standing and Special Committee, and the Vice Chairperson, if any.
+For a member of the Congregation to be a Chairperson, such member must be Jewish.
 All Chairpersons may attend meetings of the Board, but shall not be entitled to vote unless otherwise eligible.

 Sec.
 3. Appointment.
 Within one (1) month of the President’s election, after consulting with the Executive Committee, the President shall review and approve or disapprove of such members nominated by the Chairpersons of the Standing Committees.
 The President may also add to such committees any member in good standing from the Congregation or fill any vacancies in any committees or remove any member, including the Chairperson, of any committee.